memfault/interrupt/_posts/2021-01-19-release-versioning.md

 [Semantic Versioning](https://semver.org/), or SemVer for short, is likely the most popular versioning scheme in software today.
 It was built to solve the versioning story for a single package, but also how a single package interoperates with dependencies.

-SemVer uses a sequence of three digits, MAJOR.MINOR.PATH, and also allows for an optional pre-release tag and build metadata tag.
+SemVer uses a sequence of three digits, MAJOR.MINOR.PATCH, and also allows for an optional pre-release tag and build metadata tag.
 Altogether, a version looks like:

 ```
 MAJOR.MINOR.PATCH-[pre-release-tag]+[build-meta-tag]